jdhao/blog_source/git_branch_operations.md

 <img src="https://blog-resource-1257868508.file.myqcloud.com/202202021114754.jpg" width="800">
 </p>

-Some commonly used Git commands related to branch operations.
+This post summarizes some commonly used Git commands related to branch operations.

 <!--more-->

 # Create a new branch (locally and remotely)

-## Create branch locally
+## Create a branch locally

 We can use the following command to create a new branch